The role of cohomology in quantum computation with magic states: Background

 \subsection{Wigner functions}

-The Wigner function~\cite{Wigner1932} forms the basis of an alternative formulation of quantum mechanics in which states are represented by a quasiprobability function over the position-momentum phase space.
-The Wigner function behaves much like a probability distribution over phase space, the basis of classical statistical mechanics.
+The Wigner function~\cite{Wigner1932} forms the basis of an alternative formulation of quantum mechanics.
+In this formalism, a linear operator $Y$ is represented by a Wigner function $W_Y$ over the position-momentum phase space.
+The Wigner function of a state is a quasiprobability distribution, which behaves much like a probability distribution over phase space, the basis of classical statistical mechanics.
 The essential difference is that the Wigner function can take negative values.
-This property allows the Wigner function to represent quantum mechanics, and as a result, negativity in the Wigner functions of states has been proposed as a measure that distinguishes classically behaving subsystems of quantum mechanics from those which are genuinely quantum~\cite{KenfackZyckowski2004}.
+This property allows the Wigner function to represent quantum mechanics, and as a result, negativity in the Wigner functions of states has been proposed as a measure that distinguishes classically behaving subsystems of quantum mechanics from those which are genuinely quantum~\cite{Hudson,KenfackZyckowski2004}.

 Many other quasiprobability representations of quantum mechanics have also been defined.
 They are related through the Stratonovich-Weyl (SW) correspondence---a set of criteria that reasonable quasiprobability representations over generalized phase spaces should satisfy~\cite{Stratonovich1956} (also see~\cite{BrifMann1998}).
-Quasiprobability functions in the SW class have the form $W_A:\mathcal{V}\rightarrow\mathbb{C}$ where $W_A$ is the quasiprobability function representing the linear operator $A$ defined over phase space $\mathcal{V}$.
-The SW criteria are as follows: \begin{enumerate} \item[\hypertarget{sw0}{(sw0)}] (Linearity): the map $A\rightarrowtail W_A$ is one-to-one and linear, \item[\hypertarget{sw1}{(sw1)}] (Reality): \item[\hypertarget{sw2}{(sw2)}] (Standardization): \item[\hypertarget{sw3}{(sw3)}] (Covariance): where $G$ is a symmetry group of the phase space. \item[\hypertarget{sw4}{(sw4)}] (Traciality): where $\Theta$ is a quasiprobability function dual to $W$. \end{enumerate}
+Functions in the SW class have the form $W_{Y}:\mathcal{V}\rightarrow\mathbb{C}$, where $W_{Y}$ represents the linear operator $Y$ over phase space $\mathcal{V}$, and $W_\rho$ of a state $\rho$ is a quasiprobability distribution.
+In general, observables are represented by a dual object, the effect function $\Theta$, which maps linear operators $Y$ onto $\Theta_Y: {\cal{V}} \longrightarrow \mathbb{C}$.\footnote{The original Wigner function is, up to normalization, self dual.}